oss-review-toolkit/ort-governance/CHARTER.md

-# Technical Charter (the “Charter”) for [Automated Compliance Tooling - Name TBD] Project a Series of LF Projects, LLC
+# Technical Charter (the “Charter”) for OSS Review Toolkit Project a Series of LF Projects, LLC

-Adopted [DATE], 2019
+Adopted December 18, 2019

-This charter (the “Charter”) sets forth the responsibilities and procedures for technical contribution to, and oversight of, the [Automated Compliance Tooling - Name TBD] community project, which has been established as [Automated Compliance Tooling - Name TBD] Project a Series of LF Projects, LLC (the “Project”).
+This Charter sets forth the responsibilities and procedures for technical contribution to, and oversight of, the OSS Review Toolkit open source project, which has been established as OSS Review Toolkit Project a Series of LF Projects, LLC (the “Project”).
 LF Projects, LLC (“LF Projects”) is a Delaware series limited liability company.
-All Contributors to the Project must comply with the terms of this Charter.
+All contributors (including committers, maintainers, and other technical positions) and other participants in the Project (collectively, “Collaborators”) must comply with the terms of this Charter.

 ## 1. Mission and Scope of the Project

-A. The mission of the Project is to develop open source [scope], including infrastructure and support initiatives related thereto.
+A. The mission of the Project is to enable open source reviews during source creation by providing easy, open-source & scalable tooling for developers to do basic compliance in CI/CD and share results in open standard formats.

 B. The scope of the Project includes collaborative development under the Project License (as defined herein) supporting the mission, including documentation, testing, integration and the creation of other artifacts that aid the development, deployment, operation or adoption of the open source project.